Local Futures has been involved with cultural, economic and ecological issues since 1975. Our organization has always been ahead of its time.

-Helena is invited to attend a “High-Level Meeting on Happiness and Well-Being” at the United Nations in New York, organized by the Royal Government of Bhutan.
+Helena Norberg-Hodge is invited to attend a ‘High-Level Meeting on Happiness and Well-Being’ at the United Nations in New York, organized by the Royal Government of Bhutan.

 The activist group Films for Action places The Economics of Happiness third in its list of “The Top 100 Documentaries Inspiring the Shift to a Sustainable Paradigm”.

 We host the second of our Economics of Happiness conferences in Byron Bay, Australia.
-Speakers come from five continents; they include Keibo Oiwa (Japan), Bayo Akomolafe (Nigeria), Nicole Foss (Canada) and Winona LaDuke (USA).
+Speakers from five continents include Keibo Oiwa (Japan), Bayo Akomolafe (Nigeria), Nicole Foss (Canada) and Winona LaDuke (US).

-Our website is improved and expanded to include regular blogs from ISEC staff members and guest writers, a Planet Local series highlighting localization initiatives around the world, and a podcast called Local Bites.
+We relaunch an expanded website that include regular blogs from Local Futures staff members and guest writers, a Planet Local series highlighting localization initiatives around the world, and a podcast called Local Bites.